hifihedgehog/DiscordContentFilterBot/README.md

   - Best of all, every reposted message looks exactly like your user had posted it.
 This is exactly like a certain paid bot censoring system.
   - That's right!
 Each user's profile image and display name is shown exactly as expected in the upper left of their censored messages.
 But we didn't stop there...
   - Best of all, we exclusively offer full editing and deleting on all censored posts to the users they belong to.
 Of course, we made sure our same tried-and-tested filtering system blocks and advises users there as well.
 Plus even staff are empowered to edit and delete censored messages in users' behalf as well.
   - And we didn't stop there either: we also exclusively support Nitro-length posts of up to 4000 characters.
 That's right.
 No dumb truncation cutting off half of that full wall of text your users just spent so many hours to painstakingly write.
-The full text no matter how long it is will always flow through loud and clear--of course, fully censored wherever necessary on your own terms.
+The full text no matter how long it is will always flow through loud and clear—of course, fully censored wherever necessary on your own terms.

 - **Advanced Exceptions System**
-  - We completely understand that no two servers are alike and many have multiple languages, NSFW channels, or just places where you don't want filtering happening at all or at least quite not as much.
+  - We completely understand that no two servers are alike and many have multiple languages, NSFW channels, or just places where you don't want filtering happening at all or at least not quite as much.
   - For that reason, we offer two levels of granularity: blacklist-specific _exceptions_ and _**global** exceptions_.
   - With exceptions, you can add or remove any given number of roles, channels, and categories to any given number of blacklists and vice versa.
   - Once you set one of any of those with a blacklist, that role, channel, or category is blocked from just that blacklist and that blacklist only.
 This is perfect for multilingual servers, as well as servers which may need multiple layers of filtering levels.